 5. What public participation process is being followed to allow the public to ask questions and receive responses?

-The legislated process requires for the proposed route/s to be published in the Provincial Gazette and for the interested and affected parties to provide written comments thereto.
-The GMA has, over and above this legislated requirement, published the notice, including inviting the submission of any comments, in the Sowetan, Star, Randburg Sun, Die Beeld and Sandton Chronicle.
+The legislated process required that the proposed route/s be published in the Provincial Gazette and for the interested and affected parties to provide written comments thereto.
+The GMA has, over and above this legislated requirement, during the period 15 July 2021 – 16 August 2021 published the notice, including inviting the submission of any comments, in the Sowetan, Star, Randburg Sun, Die Beeld and Sandton Chronicle.
 This information has also been made available on various digital platforms, including social media.

-All documentation related to the proposed route for phase one that connects from the existing Marlboro Station to Little Falls through Sandton, Randburg and Cosmo City is available on the GMA’s website at http://gma.gautrain.co.za/projects/Pages/5-1-3-Public-Participation.aspx.
+All documentation related to the route that was determines on 25 May 2-022 for Phase 1 that connects from the existing Malboro Station to Little Falls through Sandton, Randburg, and Cosmo City is available on the GMA’s website at: https://bit.ly/3QbxzgU

-The submission of any comments can be made through the same link or by email to email@example.com.
+The GMA welcomes any enquiries related to this process and these can be made through by email to email@example.com

 The stakeholder consultation process will continue as more details become available during the next phases of the development of the project, starting with the preliminary design and the EIA that will be undertaken after the conclusion of the determination of the route.